 Family Pricing: £60.50 for 2 Adults and 3 Children.

-How to Get to Windsor Castle from London
+How To Get To Windsor Castle

 By Train

 From Paddington station in Central London, take any GWR train (GWR) headed to Slough.
 Purchase tickets from a machine at the station or on the GWR train app.
 From Slough, take the next train to Windsor & Eton Central, a 10-minute train ride.
-Exit the train station through a gallery of shops, and you will see Windsor Castle in front of you across the street.
-It is an easy 3-minute walk from the train station.

 By Car or Bus (Coach)